alexgyllos/Momentum/README.md

 - Let users create their own sound board.
 - Allow users to record their in-app experiences.

-# HOW TO RUN THE APP
+# IF YOU WANT TO RUN THE APP ON YOUR COMPUTER:

-### NOTE: The app was tested in Google Chrome and so it is advised to use the latest version of Chrome when navigating.

 1. Download the Repo using the green "Clone or Download" button at the top right of this project's GitHub page.
 2. Using Terminal (or another CLI) navigate to the "project" folder run the following commands:
   - npm i
   - npm start
 3. Open Chrome and enter localhost:3000 in the address bar.
 4. Enjoy!